 • Receive a written receipt once after the landlord receives their security deposit.

-• To withhold rent payments should the landlord act in an illegal fashion.
+• To refuse rent payments should the landlord act in an illegal fashion.

 • Provide their landlord access to the property under the correct conditions.